-When viewing and editing hosted service properties in Manager or ArcMap, there will only be a subset of the expected ArcGIS Server capabilities or operations available.
-For example, some services will not display instance information in the service gallery or on the service Pooling tab in Manager.
+When viewing and editing hosted service properties in Manager or ArcGIS for Desktop, there will only be a subset of the expected ArcGIS Server capabilities or operations available.
+For example, some services will not display instance information in the service gallery or service Pooling tab in Manager.

 A hosting server should have sufficient storage space, CPU, and memory to accommodate the services that it will host.
 You should train your publishers carefully, and monitor your server metrics to avoid exceeding capacity.

 Tile layers present special challenges because of the processing power that can be taken by a single large caching job or many concurrent jobs.
 By publishing a tile layer at large scale over an indiscriminately broad area, a single untrained portal publisher could send a very large caching job to the server that would consume portal resources for a long time.

 You can potentially mitigate the effect of caching jobs by running your CachingTools service in a separate ArcGIS Server cluster from the other services.
 If this is not possible, you can lower the number of instances of the CachingTools service that are allowed to run at one time, thereby leaving CPU cycles available for other services.

 You can also limit the number of caching jobs that can run at one time by lowering the maximum number of instances allowed for the CachingControllers service.
 By default, three jobs can run simultaneously.

 See Allocation of server resources to caching for additional details on how server resources are apportioned for caching jobs.

 Unfederate the server from the portal

 You can unfederate the server from the portal, allowing each to continue independent of the other.
 This process of separation requires several steps.